octdobre/containers/docker/Overview.md

-# Overview of Docker Features
+# Overview of :whale2:Docker Features

 Short descrition of features with quick links to deep dives.

 ## Docker Desktop

-Docker Desktop:registered: is the company name that also created the technology.
+Docker Desktop is the company name that also created the technology.

-Docker Desktop:registered: is the software from Docker:registered: that contains all the services needed to develop containers.
+Docker Desktop is the software from Docker that contains all the services needed to develop containers.

 :point_right: :link: [Docker Desktop Installer](https://docs.docker.com/desktop/windows/install/] 'Docker Desktop Installer')